 About me

 Hello and welcome to my profile!
-I am an enthusiastic atmospheric sciences student, driven by a deep-seated passion for understanding and predicting weather and climate patterns.
+I am an atmospheric science enthusiast, driven by a deep-seated passion for understanding and predicting weather and climate patterns.
 My pursuit of this goal has led me to explore a diverse range of topics, from machine learning tools to meteorological data analysis and beyond.

 As part of my journey, I have pursued a Bachelor’s degree in Mechanical Engineering from the University of Kashmir and a Master’s degree in Atmospheric Science from Savitribai Phule Pune University and Indian Institute of Tropical Meteorology (IITM), Pune.
 During my time at IITM Pune, I worked on developing radar-based quantitative precipitation estimation techniques for my dissertation under the guidance of Dr. M.C.R.
 Kalapureddy and Dr. Kishore K. Grandhi.
-As a result of my work, I built PyScanCf, a powerful Python Library that allows researchers and students to process radar data and perform advanced analysis.
+I have been actively developing and contributing to open-source Pythonic softwares such as PyScanCf, Radarx, Xradar,{:target=”_blank”}, Py-ART, PyDDA, etc.

-Currently, I am a Ph.D. student in the Department of Earth, Atmospheric, and Planetary Sciences, Purdue University, where I have the privilege of working under the expert guidance of Prof. Dr. Daniel T. Dawson.
-My research is focused on Quasilinear Convective Systems and Tornadoes, with the ultimate goal of enhancing the accuracy of short-range numerical predictions for severe convective storms and their associated hazards.
+Currently, I am a Grad Research Assistant in the Department of Earth, Atmospheric, and Planetary Sciences, Purdue University, where I have the privilege of working under the expert guidance of Prof. Dr. Daniel T. Dawson, and Prof. Dr. Robin Tanamachi.
+My research is focused on Quasilinear Convective Systems, with the ultimate goal of enhancing the accuracy of short-range numerical predictions for severe convective storms and their associated hazards.

 With every new challenge and project, I am constantly striving to expand my knowledge and skills, and I believe that my passion for atmospheric sciences will continue to inspire me throughout my academic and professional journey.
 Thank you for taking the time to read my profile, and I look forward to connecting with others who share my passion for meteorology and the natural world.